Zack1017/Digital-Meter-Project/README.md

 For this project, we will make a multimeter that can measure voltage, current, resistance and capacitance.

-# Part 0-A: Setting Up the Project
+# Stage 0: Setting Up the Project
 [Click Here](https://github.com/SDSMT-EE120/Digital-Meter-Project/tree/main/Part0-Setup)

 How to setup and program the ESP32.

-# Part 0-B: Smart Weather Dashboard
+# Stage 1: Smart Weather Dashboard
 [Click Here](https://github.com/SDSMT-EE120/Smart_Weather_Dashboard)

 The differnce between Ardunio and ESP32 and how to program the TFT screen.

-# Part 1-A: Voltmeter
+# Stage 2.2A: Voltmeter
 [Click Here](https://github.com/SDSMT-EE120/Digital-Meter-Project/tree/main/Part1-Voltmeter%2BAmmeter#voltmeter-part-a)

 Measuring Voltage with an Ardunio and ESP32.

-# Part 1-B: Ohmmeter
+# Stage 2.2B: Ohmmeter
 [Click Here](https://github.com/SDSMT-EE120/Digital-Meter-Project/tree/main/Part1-Voltmeter%2BAmmeter#Ohmmeter-part-b)

 Measuring Resistance with an Ardunio and ESP32.